ahrebel/rhesustracking/README.md

+Below is a rewritten README that explains your project and provides clear, step-by-step instructions for installation, data preparation, training, analysis, and visualization.

+---

 # Rhesus Macaque Gaze Tracker (DeepLabCut)

 ![Animated Eyes](https://github.com/user-attachments/assets/0f245b14-ec20-4a11-868a-ae207a7dfa1d)

-This repository implements an eye–tracking system for Rhesus macaques and humans by using **DeepLabCut (DLC)**.
-The system robustly extracts eye (and head) landmarks from video frames, maps raw eye coordinates to screen coordinates via calibration, and analyzes gaze and fixation patterns during touchscreen interactions.
+This repository implements an eye–tracking system for Rhesus macaques (and humans) using **DeepLabCut (DLC)**.
+The system detects eye and head landmarks from video frames, maps raw eye coordinates to screen positions via calibration, and analyzes gaze and fixation patterns during touchscreen interactions.

 > **Key Features:**
+>
-> - **Offline Video Processing:** Process pre–recorded trial videos for analysis.
+> - **Offline Video Processing:** Analyze pre–recorded trial videos.
-> - **DeepLabCut-Based Landmark Detection:** Uses a trained DLC model to detect eye landmarks.
+> - **DeepLabCut–Based Landmark Detection:** Use a trained DLC model to detect key eye landmarks.
-> - **Calibration & Gaze Mapping:** Computes a calibration (homography) matrix to accurately map raw eye coordinates to screen coordinates and trains a regression model to further refine gaze mapping.
+> - **Calibration & Gaze Mapping:** Compute a homography matrix and refine mapping via a regression model to accurately translate eye coordinates to screen coordinates.
-> - **Visualization:** Generate plots, heatmaps, and other summaries to visualize gaze distribution.
+> - **Visualization:** Generate heatmaps and other visual summaries of gaze distribution.
-> - **Cross–Platform:** Designed to run on macOS and Windows systems with CPU–only setups.
+> - **Cross–Platform Support:** Runs on both macOS and Windows (CPU–only supported).
-> - **Enhanced Head–Pose Estimation:** Incorporates head–pose (e.g., head roll) estimation using facial landmarks.
+> - **Enhanced Head–Pose Estimation:** Includes head roll estimation using facial landmarks.

 ---